empa-scientific-it/openbis/docs/system-admin-documentation/installation/installation-and-configuration-guide.md

 of a read-only group.
 The name of this read-only group is project specific.

-> :note: It is possible to configure openBIS to query multiple project-specific databases.
+> :information_source: It is possible to configure openBIS to query multiple project-specific databases.

 #### Create Read-Only User in PostgreSQL